Burkifa23/list-all-followers-and-following/README.md

 # 😳 List All Followers And Following

+# I use this to check for GitHub bots, accounts that follow me, and unfollow.

  Easy view and filter all follows and following.
 Auto update by GitHub Action.

 - Since GitHub's default follows and following does not support paging and filtering